eric8395/NFL-Combine-Draft-Classification/README.md

 Not withstanding, there is at least some value to the combine based on our model.
 The best indicators from the model suggest that the 40 Yard, Bench Press, and Shuttle, are the most important metrics when it comes to classification of draft status.
 We also observed that on average, that players who are drafted, tend to perform better at each combine drill than those who were not drafted.

 We can confidently conclude that taking in consideration of combine metrics alone does not provide a sure-fire determination of whether someone should be drafted or not.
-However, we can still use the combine as a *guide* when it comes to predicting whether someone should be drafted or not with an 80% accuracy using our best F1-Score model.
+However, we can still use the combine as a *guide* when it comes to predicting whether someone should be drafted or not with an 80% F1-Score accuracy using the best model.
 Additionally, there is still value in traditional scouting of players such as immeasurable interviews as well as accounting for a player's college career statistics.

 Finally, it is also important to note the limitations of the model and that the model does not predict whether a player will be successful at the professional level.
 The model does not take into account any other 'intangible' measures such as the player's overall character, demeanor, or work ethic, all of which have value and factor into draft status.

 **Recommendations:**
 - Focus on targeting players who perform better than the average positional group for each combine drill.
 These players tend to be drafted players.
 However, due-dilligence should also be applied when assessing a player's overall value and not solely just on combine metrics.

 - When drafting players, priority should be placed the 40 Yard, Bench, and Shuttle as these drills have the highest importance in determining draft status.
 Height and weight of the player are also significant and should be compared against the relative average weights and heights of the position.

 - Seek to incoorporate more data collection at the collegiate level; potentially partner with the NCAA Football.

 ## Repository Structure